 On Monday, March 25, Seminary of the Southwest welcomed the Rev. John Floberg, supervising priest for three Episcopal congregations at Standing Rock Sioux Nation, to give the 2019 Harvey Lecture.

 Floberg gave a personal account of his experiences leading The Episcopal Church’s support efforts for water protectors at Standing Rock in November 2016, organizing a national call to serve that drew more than 500 interfaith clergy and lay ministers – including seven Southwest students – to the reservation.

-The Harvey Lectures were established at Seminary of the Southwest as a way of honoring the late Dean Harvey, who died unexpectedly in 1972, after serving as the seminary’s Dean for just 5 years.
-The seminary community established the annual series, mandating that it would be overseen by student leaders, and that would address the relationship between pastoral leadership and contemporary issues confronting the church.
+The Harvey Lectures were established at Seminary of the Southwest as a way of honoring the late Very Rev. Hudnall Harvey, who died unexpectedly in 1972 after serving as the seminary’s dean for just 5 years.
+The seminary community established the annual series, mandating that it would be overseen by student leaders and that would address the relationship between pastoral leadership and contemporary issues confronting the church.